Streaming Architecture, Lakehouse, Data Integration

 Lakehouse architectures typically use columnar file formats optimized for analytical queries.
 Apache Parquet has become the de facto standard due to its excellent compression, efficient encoding schemes, and broad ecosystem support.
 ORC (Optimized Row Columnar) offers similar benefits with slightly different trade-offs.

-Columnar formats enable query engines to read only the columns needed for a specific query, dramatically reducing I/O. They also support predicate pushdown, allowing filters to be applied during file reads rather than after loading data into memory.
+Columnar formats enable query engines to read only the columns needed for a specific query, dramatically reducing I/O. They also support predicate pushdown, a query optimization technique where filter conditions are applied during file reads rather than after loading data into memory, further reducing I/O and processing time.

 When ingesting streaming data, choose appropriate Parquet row group sizes (typically 128MB to 1GB) to balance write efficiency with read performance.
-Smaller row groups enable better filtering but increase metadata overhead.
+Row groups are chunks of rows stored together within a Parquet file; smaller row groups enable better filtering and skipping during reads but increase metadata overhead, while larger row groups reduce metadata but may force reading more data than needed.

 Schema Evolution